Multiagent Social Influence: Modeling Persuasion in Contested Social Networks

+\item We prove that computing a best response can be cast as a Difference of Convex (DC) program, identifying its fundamental mathematical structure.

-\item We develop a scalable Iterated Linear method which achieves solutions within 7\% of a standard nonlinear solver while being over an order of magnitude faster.
-We analyze the game's outcomes on various network topologies, yielding insights into the strategic value of high-centrality nodes and the opinion-stabilizing effects of large influence budgets.
+\item We provide a scalable method to generate influence agent best-responses in the $P$-player social influence game using a Iterated Linear method, which achieves solutions within 7\% of a standard nonlinear solver while being over an order of magnitude faster. \item We analyze the game's outcomes on various network topologies, yielding insights into the strategic value of high-centrality nodes and the opinion-stabilizing effects of large influence budgets.

 \end{enumerate}

 \textbf{Notation.} Matrices are denoted by bold uppercase letters ($\mathbf{W}$), and vectors are denoted by lowercase letters with an arrow ($\x_{1}$).
 Tildes ($\mathbf{\tilde{N}_m}$) indicate row-stochastic matrices.